maxtsu/kafka-tester/README.md

 # kafka-tester v0.1
-kafka producer for telemetry testing
+kafka traffic generator for telemetry testing
 Will send subscriptions as listed in subscriptions.json